 We sell our products and packaged software solutions through our own direct sales representatives and offices, as well as through third parties that in the case of our development platforms (Magic xpa, AppBuilder and Magic SmartUX) use our technology to develop and sell solutions to their customers (ISVs) and through system integrators.
 The ISVs then sell the applications they develop on the Magic xpa, AppBuilder or Magic SmartUX application platforms to end-users.
 In some regions, especially in Asia and Asia-Pacific, Central and Eastern Europe, Spain, Italy, South America, Africa and a few countries in the Mediterranean area, we also sell our products and packaged software solutions through a broad distribution and sales network, including independent regional distributers.
 We are dependent upon the acceptance of our products by our ISVs and independent distributors and their active marketing and sales efforts.
 Typically, our arrangements with our independent distributors do not require them to purchase specified amounts of products or prevent them from selling competitive products.
 Our ISVs may stop using our technology to develop and sell solutions to end-users.
 Similarly, our independent distributors may not continue, or may not give a high priority to, marketing and supporting our products.
 Our results of operations could be adversely affected by a decline in the number of ISVs utilizing our technology and by changes in the financial condition, business, marketing strategies, local and global economic conditions, or results of our independent distributors.
-If any of our distribution relationships are terminated, we may not be successful in replacing them on a timely basis, or at all.
-In addition, we will need to develop new sales channels for new products, and we may not succeed in doing so.
+If any of our distribution relationships are terminated, we may not succeed in doing so.
 Any changes in our distribution and sales channels, or our inability to establish effective distribution and sales channels for new markets, could adversely impact our ability to sell our products and result in a loss of revenues and profits.